acl-org/acl-anthology/docs/index.md

-# ACL Anthology Python Library
+# Overview

-This is a Python package for accessing data from the [ACL Anthology](https://github.com/acl-org/acl-anthology).
+This is a Python library for accessing data from the [ACL Anthology](https://github.com/acl-org/acl-anthology).

 !!! danger